isomerpages/moe-queenstownpri/_information/Financial Assistance Scheme.md

 You would be notified of the status of the application.

-For more information on MOE Financial Assistance Schemes and Bursaries, please click [here](http://www.moe.gov.sg/initiatives/financial-assistance/) . **broken link**
+For more information on MOE Financial Assistance Schemes and Bursaries, please click **[here]** (https://www.moe.gov.sg/financial-matters/financial-assistance)